Jay-study-nildana/RandomStuffDocs/Auth0/Roles.md

 * See messages from website.
 * Last Logged In

+Linked Permissions

+* PermissionItem2

 # Moderator

-* See All Quotes In The System - PermissionItem3
-* See All Quotes In The System - Pending Approval
-* See All Quotes In The System - Rejected
+* See All Quotes In The System
 * Quote CRUD - new and existing
 * See All Quotes In The System - Flagged

+Linked Permissions

+* PermissionItem3

 # Admin

-* Approve Quotes that are pending
+* Approve Quotes
-* See All Users
-* See User Details
-* Change User Role
-* Site Stats like...i dont know. - PermissionItem4
+* Site Stats like...i dont know

+Linked Permissions

+* PermissionItem4

 # Privilege Response